SardineMilk/ObsidianVault/Trees.md

 Don't have brackets
 Close to being circuits
+- Used for circuit design in this course
 Not used to replace truth tables

 Each node has a logical symbol in it